Superradiant detection of microscopic optical dipolar interactions

-To unravel the microscopic dephasing dynamics predicted by CDM, we now proceed with the full spin-wave control sequence (Fig.~\ref{figSetup}(e)) to investigate the phase-mismatched $S^+({\bf k}_s')$ excitation.
-Typical superradiance signals during such measurements, with interrogation times $T_{\rm i}=0.5, 15.2, 30.0$~ns, are given by the different color curves in Fig.~\ref{figSub}(a,b).
-For each interrogation time, the signal $I_{{\bf k}_s}(t)$ has two peaks.
-The first peak corresponds to the interval I in Fig.~\ref{figSetup}(e), and arises immediately following the generation of the spin wave $S^{+}({\bf k}_p)$ by the probe pulse, and the re-direction by the first pair of control pulses to orient this spin wave $S^{+}({\bf k}_s)$ along the phase-matched~(and detected) ${\bf k}_s$ direction.
-The signal then effectively vanishes once the second pair of control pulses is applied, to shift to a phase-mismatched excitation $S^{+}({\bf k}'_s)$, where it remains for a time $\sim T_{\rm i}$ until it is recalled back to $S^{+}({\bf k}_s)$ to produce the second peak (interval III).
-Not surprisingly, once recalled back to a phase-matched state, the superradiant intensity $I_{{\bf k}_s}$ decays at an superradiant rate that is enhanced by large $\overline{\rm OD}(\hat {\bf k}_s)$~(similar to the data of Fig.~\ref{figureSR}).
-More important for us, however, is the decay of the peak intensity $\sim I_{{\bf k}_s}(T_{\rm i})$ versus interrogation time $T_{\rm i}$, which directly reveals how the phase-mismatched spin wave decays during the interval $T_{\rm i}$, {\it i.e.}, the decay of the survival ratio $O_{{\bf k}'_s}$ (Eq.~(\ref{EquSr})) for the mismatched spin wave.
-For the conditions plotted, this $I_{{\bf k}_s}'(T_{\rm i})$ decay rate is hardly distinguishable from the single-atom spontaneous emission rate $\Gamma_e$~(dashed gray line) and aside from the atomic density is insensitive to the sample shape.
-This independence to shape is expected, due to the absence of deterministic propagation and associated macroscopic phenomena, given that the spin wave is highly mismatched from radiation, $|{\bf k}'_s| =2.9 \omega_{eg}/c$.
+To unveil the microscopic dephasing dynamics predicted by CDM, we now proceed with the full spin-wave control sequence (Fig.~\ref{figPrinciple}f).
+Typical $I_{\bf k}(t)$ with interrogation times $T_{\rm i}=[1.2,2.5, 25.8, 27.0]$~ns are plotted in Fig.~\ref{fig:Mismatched_Exp_vsP_nn_theory}(a-c) with colored curves.
+As detailed in Ref.~\cite{suppInfo}, this timing suppresses a systematic bias to the spin-wave recall efficiency due to a $T_{\rm i}$-dependent hyperfine interference effect~\cite{He2020b}.
+The samples are from the initial tof with negligible expansion~\cite{suppInfo}.
+At each $T_{\rm i}$, the signal $I_{{\bf k}}(t)$ has two peaks.
+The first peak corresponds to the interval I in Fig.~\ref{figPrinciple}f, and arises immediately following the preparation of the spin wave $S^{+}({\bf k})$.
+The signal then effectively vanishes once the second pair of control pulses is applied to shift the spin wave to a phase-mismatched $S^{+}({\bf k}')$, remains for $T_{\rm i}$, until it is recalled back to $S^{+}({\bf k})$ to produce the second superradiance peak (interval III).
+Not surprisingly, once the spin wave is recalled back to the phase-matched state, the intensity $I_{{\bf k}}(t)$ decays at a superradiant rate enhanced by $\overline{\rm OD}({\bf k})$, similar to the Fig.~\ref{figureSR} data.
+More important, however, is the decay of the recalled amplitude \textit{peaks} $\bar I_{{\bf k}}(T_{\rm i})$, which, with the precise timing knowledge~\cite{He2020a, suppInfo}, are retrieved by fitting the recalled $I_{{\bf k}}(t)$ with exponentials in interval III (Fig.~\ref{figPrinciple}f).